arkency/posts/posts/2016-02-19-testing-aggregates-with-commands-and-events.md

 end
 ```

 I like this approach.
 The only downside is that I need to assert the whole list of events here.
-This is no longer just testing handling one command.
+This is no longer just testing handling one command, though.
 It's testing the whole unit (aggregate with commands, events and value objects) with scenarios.
+In this case, testing all events kind of makes sense.
+What's your opinion here?

+If you're stuck with a more Rails Way code but you like the command-driven approach, then form objects may be a good step for you.
+Form objects are like the Command for the whole app, not just the aggregate, but their overall idea is similar.
+We wrote more about form objects in our ["Fearless Refactoring: Rails Controllers" book](http://rails-refactoring.com).